 Consolidated

-2013 2012
+2014 2013

 \$'000 \$'000

 Available-for-sale investments carried at fair value:

 Non-current

-Shares in unlisted companies (i) 200 200
+Shares in unlisted companies (i) 255 200

-Shares in listed companies - 5

-200 205

 (i) The Consolidated Entity holds 20% of the ordinary share capital of Taguchi Marketing Pty Ltd, a company involved in email marketing and distribution activities.
 The directors of the Consolidated Entity do not consider that the Consolidated Entity is able to exert significant influence over Taguchi Marketing Pty Ltd as the day-to-day running of the business is not under the influence of the Consolidated Entity.